 Traditional Chinese Medicine (TCM) and the Chinese Martial Arts (called Kung Fu, Wushu, Kuosho, or Quanfa) share a common history in ancient China.

-All TCM modalities, like Herbal Medicine, Tai Chi, Qigong, Acupuncture, Bone-Setting, Cupping, and so on, promote in their own way better combat competencies by, for instance, stimulating blood circulation, better Qi flow, better concentration and balance, or faster wound healing.
+All TCM modalities, like Herbal Medicine, Tai Chi, Qigong, Acupuncture, Bone-Setting, Cupping, and so on, promote in their own way better combat competencies by, for instance, stimulating an improved blood circulation, better Qi flow, better concentration and balance, or faster wound healing.

 Great destroyers can be great creators, and this fits perfectly well in the Yin Yan philosophy of which its idea is that each property is the root for its opposing property and opposites cannot exist without each other.
 Well, in that sense, a martial arts master who practices the healing arts is of course the perfect balance.